fridgecow/PebbleNotificationCenter-Watchapp/README.md

 - Extended notification colour to behind title, to look like native Pebble notifications
 - Added scroll content indicators
+- Added a heart 'jumboji'
+- App glance shows most recent notification

 Things that would be good:

 - making my aesthetic changes a configuration option, so that it doesn't conflict/compete with other options
 - making notification image not display in background: I like it, I want it, but scrolling 'up' to see it is weird and ugly.
-- subtitle text in the app drawer (app peaks? something like that) A great many thanks to matejdro for this amazing app!
+- Perhaps 'active notifications' more useful in app glance A great many thanks to matejdro for this amazing app!

 PebbleNotificationCenter-Watchapp